rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part06/README.md

 }
 ````

 JAR files cannot be accessed on the classpath because **modules cannot access classes on the classpath**.
-We need a way to make this a module.
+We need a way to make this a module...

-### Library JAR to Module
+### Utility JAR to module

-How can unmodularized library JARs be used in the application?
+How can unmodularized utility JARs be used in the application?

-- Write the `module-info.java` file for the library?
+- Write the `module-info.java` file for the library
 - Convert automatically (by putting the library JAR file on the module path)?
-Automatic modules do not have `module-info.java`
+Remember, automatic modules do not have a `module-info.java`

-The League `module-info.java` will now look like this:
+The `League` `module-info.java` will now look like this:

 ````
 module league {